LuemmelSec/LuemmelSec.github.io/_posts/2021-05-15-Building-An-Evil-USB-Cable.md

 layout: post
 title: Evil Logitech - erm I ment USB cable
 ---
+New series: You don´t need it - but you want it.

 Did you ever want to have your own, handmade, remote controlled, stealthy USB implant / HID injector, but didn´t want to sell your soul for it?
 Well then this one is for you :)
 I already heared about something like this in the past, which reminded me of the expensive O.MG cable from HAK5 or the USB Ninja.